testingtaggingproject/main/internal.md

 # About this project
-We're building our own website to generate each tag diagnostic.
-This will help us build empathy for our users and identify gaps that additional content could help users address.
-This is meant to pair with what JR created in [TaskFlow](https://taskflow.corp.google.com/workspaces/5127198/backlogs/4971214?sv=open&edit=b%2F496709611).
+We're building our own website and generating each tag diagnostic to help us empathize with our users and identify gaps in our content.
+This pairs with what JR created in [TaskFlow](https://taskflow.corp.google.com/workspaces/5127198/backlogs/4971214?sv=open&edit=b%2F496709611).

 ## Part 1: Launch and test tags
 Here are the steps to get started with tag diagnostics and empathize with what our users go through.
 Use in-product text, Ask Advisor (our AI chat tool), help center articles, videos, blogs, and other resources to figure these things out and document what you learn as you go.